-Recent events have F1 racers looking for more safety protocols and so support is growing for the potential introduction of closed or covered cockpits.
-Jules Bianchi and IndyCar’s Justin Wilson were the latest head injury-related casualties, but memories of the Henry Surtees fatality of 2009 and what happened to Felipe Massa in the same year are still fresh.
+Recent events have F1 racers looking for more safety protocols, so support is growing for the potential introduction of closed or covered cockpits.
+Jules Bianchi and IndyCar’s Justin Wilson were the latest head injury-related casualties.
+However, memories of the Henry Surtees fatality of 2009 and what happened to Felipe Massa in the same year are still fresh.

 IndyCar’s Dan Wheldon and Marussia Formula One test driver Maria de Villota have also died the past four years after sustaining injuries in open-cockpit crashes.

 “A helmet clearly is not protection enough,” said Toro Rosso’s Carlos Sainz.